 How to Get a Mortgage When Your Credit Isn’t Great

 If your credit isn’t the best, you could be forgiven for assuming that a home loan is just out of your reach.
-Most people who get conventional loans have a score of at least 700, so if your score is in the 600s or below, a conventional loan may not be for you.
+Most people who get conventional loans have a score of at least 700.
+So if your score is in the 600s or below, a conventional loan may not be for you.

-However, nearly seven percent of conventional loan borrowers have a credit score between 650 and 699, while a little more than one percent have scored even lower than that.
+However, nearly seven percent of conventional loan borrowers have a credit score between 650 and 699.
+While a little more than one percent have scored even lower than that.
 So, while it’s unlikely that you’ll get a conventional loan with a low credit score, it’s not impossible.

 Know the Cost of Buying a Home with Bad Credit